-Students will receive a handout for each assigned project, and must hold onto this as it will explain the expectations and specs for each assignment.
+Students will have access to a PDF handout for each assigned project, it will explain the expectations and specs for each assignment.
 All work that is incomplete or does not follow specs will be counted as late and treated as such.